gaukas/instructure-canvas-file-oracle/README.md

 # Canvas File Oracle

+**Important Notice**: This vulnerability has been patched as of 10/15/2022.

 ## Exploitation Summary

 Our researcher has found that due to the absent file permission checking in the API, the value of `canvadoc_session_url` makes it possible for a `student` to view any uploaded files in a course the student has enrolled, even if the file _belongs to an unpublished module_, _is locked_, or _is locked and belongs to an unpublished module_.